wonma/100-days-of-code/log.md

 **Thoughts** I'm even more excited to continue learning JavaScript and React.
 It's not going to be easy to make some useful app but I'll keep at it.

+---
+### Day 13: October 25, Tuesday

+**Today's Progress**
+  - Learned the concept of Prop Drilling and its problem.
+  - Learned how to manage state efficiently using Context API
+  - I can create Context component (provider) and import/use the state data needed on the consumer components.

+**Thoughts** Things are getting a little bit more complicated but I believe all these will become comfortable as long as I keep practicing them.

 <!--
 ### Day 1: June 27, Monday